-- Gripping the kettlebells, depress your shoulders down away from your ears, lengthen your spine, and take a big belly breath.
+- Gripping the kettlebells, depressing your shoulders down away from your ears, lengthening your spine, and taking a big belly breath.
 Next, gently draw in your navel towards your spine, increasing the pressure within the abdomen (this intra-abdominal pressure helps stabilize the spine).

 - Hike the kettlebells high and back, and push the earth away as you begin standing tall.
 During this acceleration phase, deliver a quick partial (pressurized) exhalation breath, avoiding any breath holding, while also still maintaining trunk stability.

 - Allow the kettlebells to float effortlessly to chest level.

 - As you stand tall, without muscular effort let kettlebells fall with gravity during the downswing.
 Once they approach your sides, push your glutes back in a hinge pattern and once again feel the stretch loading happening in your hamstrings.